Stejneger's scoter: Taxonomy

 Stejneger's scoter was described by the American ornithologist Robert Ridgway in 1887 and given the binomial name Oidemia stejnegeri.
 The specific name was chosen to honour the Norwegian born ornithologist Leonhard Stejneger.

 It was formerly considered to be conspecific with the white-winged scoter.
-It was suggested to be a full species, according to a new study.
+It was suggested to be a full species, according to a new study, and the species were split in 2019.

 Description

 There are a number of differing characteristics of Stejneger's scoter and the white-winged scoter.
 Males of the white-winged scoter have browner flanks, dark yellow coloration of most of the bill and a less tall bill knob, approaching the velvet scoter.
-The male Stejneger's scoter has a very tall knob at the base of its mostly orange-yellow bill. the male of both species are very similar and best distinguished by head shape; White-winged scoters tend to have "two-stepped" profile between the bill and the head, compared to the long "Roman nose" profile of Stejneger's scoter similar to that of a Common eider.
-Additionally, the feathering along the base of the upper mandible forms a right angle on the White-winged scoter, compared to the acute angle on the Stejneger's Scoter.
+The male Stejneger's scoter has a very tall knob at the base of its mostly orange-yellow bill.
+The males of both species are very similar and best distinguished by head shape; White-winged scoters tend to have "two-stepped" profile between the bill and the head, compared to the long "Roman nose" profile of Stejneger's scoter similar to that of a common eider.
+Additionally, the feathering along the base of the upper mandible forms a right angle on the white-winged scoter, compared to the acute angle on the Stejneger's scoter.